jrenaud90/TidalPy/README.md

   * *Exoplanet data*: [Astroquery](https://github.com/astropy/astroquery/blob/main/astroquery/CITATION), [AstroPy](https://www.astropy.org/acknowledging.html)
   * *Scientific Python*: [NumPy](https://doi.org/10.1038/s41586-020-2649-2), [SciPy](https://doi.org/10.1038/s41592-019-0686-2)
   * *Performance*: [Numba](https://doi.org/10.1145/2833157.2833162), [Cython](https://www.doi.org/10.1109/MCSE.2010.118)

-## Contribute to TidalPy

-TidalPy is in early alpha and there are lots of areas where it can improve!
-If you are interested in helping out, please check out the information in `Documentation\Contribute.md`.

-**Found a bug or have an idea for a new feature?**

-* Go to TidalPy's [Github page](https://github.com/jrenaud90/TidalPy) and click the "Issues" tab then make a new report.
-  * If you ran into a bug please include a code snippet (in markdown: code is designated by Grave accents surrounding the text) that reproduces the error (please keep this snippet as concise as possible).
-  * It is helpful to triage issues when they are made.
-If you think you know the severity of a bug or can provide any other *at-a-glance* context, consider adding a "label" (right-hand side of the github issue form) to the issue.

 # Acknowledgements
 TidalPy was partially developed with support from NASA Goddard Space Flight Center's